Nintendo 2DS

 The Nintendo 2DS (Note: (ニンテンドー2DS)) is a handheld game console produced by Nintendo.
-Announced in August 2013, the device was released in North America, Europe and Australia on October 12, 2013.
+Announced on August 28, 2013, the device was released in North America, Europe and Australia on October 12, 2013.
 The Nintendo 2DS is an entry-level version of the Nintendo 3DS which maintains otherwise identical hardware, similar functionality, and compatibility with software designed for the Nintendo DS and 3DS.
 However, it lacks the Nintendo 3DS's signature autostereoscopic 3D display and was released in a new slate format rather than a clamshell format.
 Former Nintendo of America president Reggie Fils-Aimé stated that the 2DS was primarily targeted towards younger players (such as those under seven), whom Nintendo had previously advised not to use the 3D functionality on the 3DS due to potential eye health concerns.

-Reception to the Nintendo 2DS was mixed; while Nintendo was praised for how it priced and positioned the 2DS alongside its higher-end counterparts, much criticism was directed towards its regressions in comparison to the 3DS, such as a design that some considered less appealing than that of the 3DS, its lower sound quality, and its battery life.
+Reception to the Nintendo 2DS was mixed; while Nintendo was praised for how it priced and positioned the 2DS alongside its higher-end counterparts, much criticism was directed towards its regressions in comparison to the 3DS, such as a design that some considered less appealing, lower sound quality, and poorer battery life.
 However, the 2DS's design was praised by some critics for being more robust and comfortable to hold than the 3DS, especially for its target market.
 Some critics also felt that the lack of 3D support was an admission by Nintendo that the concept was a gimmick; however, Nintendo has since stated that autostereoscopic 3D would remain a part of their future plans.
-The Nintendo 2DS was discontinued in Japan after March 2018 and in the rest of the world after March 2020, soon to be followed by New Nintendo 2DS XL, the last console in the 3DS family in production.
+The Nintendo 2DS was discontinued in Japan after 2018 and in the rest of the world after 2020, soon to be followed by New Nintendo 2DS XL, the last console in the 3DS family in production.

 History

-Nintendo officially unveiled the 2DS on August 28, 2013 via a press release; members of the press were given a chance to demo the device in private prior to the announcement.
+Nintendo officially unveiled the 2DS on August 28, 2013, via a press release; members of the press were given a chance to demo the device in private prior to the announcement.
 According to Nintendo of America president Reggie Fils-Aimé, the Nintendo 2DS is primarily aimed at a younger demographic than the Nintendo 3DS—particularly, those younger than seven years old; whom Nintendo had advised not to use the 3D features on the 3DS due to potential eye health concerns.

 With the 2DS, the company aimed to produce a model that would be "new, unique, different, and [bring] more people into this category that we love."
 Part of this goal was achieved by positioning the device at a lower price point than the 3DS; in the United States, the system retailed at US$129.99 on launch, in comparison to the US$169.99 price of the standard 3DS.
 By May 2016, the U.S. price had been lowered further to $79.99.